RenderKit/ospray/STYLEGUIDE.md

     ```

 -   Prefer omitting `uniform`/`varying` qualifiers for structs.
 Only
-    apply them if they need to be consistenly the same for both
+    apply them if they need to be consistently the same for both
     `uniform` and `varying` instances of the struct.

 ### OSPRay ISPCDevice Specific Design Choices